 Sephora

-Sephora delivers a connected shopping experience across its app, website, and stores.
+Sephora bridges online and in-store shopping experiences.
 With one Beauty Insider account, customers earn and redeem rewards seamlessly, no matter where they shop.

 Shoppers can virtually try products in the app, then test or pick them up in-store.
 Their beauty profile syncs across all channels, enabling personalized recommendations whether online or in person.